• Home

 1. Clarify Emotions Around Change

-Use: Ask the client to draw a card randomly.
+Use: Invite you to draw a card randomly.

 Prompt: